 Grace Community Classical School is a Christian Classical, home-school support division of Grace Community School.
 As a part of Grace Community School, faculty and families share the same admission procedures and requirements and the same high expectations.
 Classes are taught by certified teachers on Tuesdays and Thursdays at the Upper Campus, 3105 University Boulevard.
 Students in kindergarten-second grade class day is 8:30 am – 12:30 pm with an extended day option until 3:00 pm.
 All other grades start at 8:30 am and end at 3:00 pm.
 The 2018-2019 school year begins Tuesday, September 4, 2018.

 - $75.00 which covers the online application process

 - $400.00 which covers Ren Web, enrollment, and testing services

-In addition to the expectations for all Grace Community School parents, Grace Community Classical School parents are required to attend quarterly home-teacher training and to teach the supplied lesson plans weekly.
+In addition to the expectations for all Grace Community School parents, Grace Community Classical School parents are required to attend monthly home-teacher training and to teach the supplied lesson plans weekly.
 The curriculum at Grace Community Classical School is rigorous and requires a substantial (at least 2-3 hours per day) commitment on the part of the parents.

 Students will have access to school libraries during open hours.
 For an additional fee, K-2 students may choose an optional extended day until 3:00 pm; and Logic School students may have access to GCS’s award-winning fine arts and athletics program.

 Wonder Enrichment Wednesday

 Grace Community Classical School offers Wonder Enrichment Wednesday.
 Our goal is to cultivate wonder in our students.
 Wonder Enrichment Wednesdays offer a variety of courses to enrich a classical, Christian education to engage students in discovering more about the world around them, their interests, strengths, and the person they want to become.
 Click here to view the first quarter courses.

 Need more information or to register email: firstname.lastname@example.org